opera-adt/Venti/README.md

 ## Overview

-VertiFuse is a Python toolkit designed to fuse GNSS data with OPERA-DISP product to calibrate and project InSAR line-of-sight measurements into vertical displacement estimates.
+Venti is a Python toolkit designed to fuse GNSS data with OPERA-DISP product to calibrate and project InSAR line-of-sight measurements into vertical displacement estimates.

 ---